johnpapa/vscode-peacock/README.md

 Commands can be found in the command palette.
 Look for commands beginning with `Peacock:`

-- Change the titlebar to
+- Change the "affectedSetting" (see `peacock.affectedSettings` in the Properties section)
-  - user defined color
+  - to user defined color
-  - a random color
+  - to a random color
-  - the primary color for angular, vue, or react
+  - to the primary color for angular, vue, or react
 - Saves colors to your workspace in the `.vscode/settings.json` file
 - Sets the foreground to white or black based on the contrast for the background color

 ## Properties

-You can tell peacock which parts of VS Code will be affected bywhen you select a color.
-You can do this by setting the proeprty `peacock.affectedSettings` to one or more of the valid values below.
+You can tell peacock which parts of VS Code will be affected by when you select a color.
+You can do this by setting the property `peacock.affectedSettings` to one or more of the valid values below.

 ```javascript
 // Valid settings you can choose to be affected